Lande21/RolandeU.github.io/README.md

 God loves me dearly, May He guide all of  us!
 I Dedicate this semester to you LORD
-- Went to class and made dinner, i need to narrow my research only GOD
+- Went to class and made dinner, i need to narrow my research
+- wont be travelling to colombia , i guess only GOD
 I went on a walk 💚💚💚